Transformers Simulate MLE for Sequence Generation in Bayesian Networks: Introduction

 Transformers \citep{vaswani2017attention} have achieved tremendous success across various fields.
 These models are known to be particularly strong in terms of sequence generation, and have revolutionized the way we approach problems related to text generation, translation, and scientific discoveries such as protein generation.
 Despite these achievements, there remains limited understanding of the theoretical capabilities of transformers as sequence generators.

-To theoretically understand how transformers efficiently generate sequences, several recent works have studied the the power of transformers in learning specific probability models for sequential data \citep{ildizself,rajaramantransformers,makkuva2024attention,nichani2024transformers}.
-Specifically, \citet{ildizself} studied the problem of learning Markov chains with a one-layer self-attention model, and developed identifiability and convergence guarantees under certain conditions. \citet{rajaramantransformers} studied the behavior of transformers on data drawn from $k$-order Markov processes, where the conditional distribution of the next variable in a sequence depends on the previous $k$ variables, and showed that such processes can be learned well by transformers of a constant-order depth. \citet{makkuva2024attention} further studied the loss function landscape of one-layer transformers in learning Markov chains. \citet{nichani2024transformers} studied a setting where the tokens consist of multiple sequences of samples generated from a causal network, and demonstrated that transformers can be trained to learn the causal network structure so that, when seeing a new context-query pair, it can generate prediction according to the learned causal structure and the context.
-However, similar to the studies of Markov chains, \citet{nichani2024transformers} mostly focused on the setting where each variable has at most one parent.
+To theoretically understand how transformers efficiently generate sequences, several recent works have studied the the power of transformers in learning specific probability models for sequential data \citep{ildizself,rajaramantransformers,makkuva2024attention,nichani2024transformers,edelman2024evolution,chen2024unveiling}.
+Specifically, \citet{ildizself} studied the problem of learning Markov chains with a one-layer self-attention model, and developed identifiability and convergence guarantees under certain conditions. \citet{rajaramantransformers} studied the behavior of transformers on data drawn from $k$-gram Markov processes, where the conditional distribution of the next variable in a sequence depends on the previous $k$ variables, and showed that such processes can be learned well by transformers of a constant-order depth. \citet{makkuva2024attention} further studied the loss function landscape of one-layer transformers in learning Markov chains. \citet{edelman2024evolution} empirically studied the training dynamics of two-layer transformer models in learning bigram Markov chains in context, and discussed how the results generalize to learning $n$-gram Markov chains. \citet{chen2024unveiling} established theoretical guarantees on how two-layer transformers can be trained by gradient flow to perform in-context learning on $n$-gram Markov chain data. \citet{nichani2024transformers} studied a setting where the tokens consist of multiple sequences of samples generated from a causal network, and demonstrated that transformers can be trained to learn the causal network structure so that, when seeing a new context-query pair, it can generate prediction according to the learned causal structure and the context.
+However, \citet{nichani2024transformers} mostly focused on the setting where each variable has at most one parent.